Surprise album: 2013: Beyoncé and popularization

 Beyoncé's self-titled studio album (2013) is often credited with popularizing surprise albums.

-Beyoncé is credited with the invention of the surprise album with no prior announcement, leading to widespread popularization of the strategy.
+Beyoncé is credited with releasing the first surprise album with no prior announcement, leading to widespread popularization of the strategy.
 Beyoncé recorded her fifth studio album, Beyoncé (2013), in complete secrecy, working on it under a codename, sharing details with only a small circle of people, and frequently shifting the release date.
 The album was kept a complete secret from the general public until its release on iTunes at midnight on Friday, December 13, 2013.
 The album was a commercial success, becoming the fastest-selling album in the history of iTunes within three days of its release, which ultimately contributed to the shifting of Global Release Day to Friday.

 It is near-impossible to overstate the importance of Beyoncés surprise drop.
 There was simply no precedent for an artist on or even near Bey’s level releasing any kind of secret musical project on an unsuspecting pop world...
 The album format, increasingly viewed by industry leaders as an inconvenient means to an end, was suddenly exciting again.
 It was arguably the single most pivotal moment in all of 21st-century pop music.